Furry fandom: Sociological aspects

+A Pittsburgh-based researcher has found that up to 15% of furries may be autistic, compared with about 2% in the general population estimated by the CDC.
+The 15% figure includes people who may have never received a diagnosis but self-identify as autistic.

 One of the most universal behaviors in the furry fandom is the creation of a fursona—an anthropomorphic animal representation or avatar.
 More than 95% of furries have a fursona.
-Nearly half of furries report that they have only ever had one fursona to represent themselves; relatively few furries have had more than three or four fursonas; in part, this is due to the fact that, for many furries, their fursonas are a personally significant, meaningful representation of their ideal self.
+Nearly half of furries report that they have only ever had one fursona to represent themselves; relatively few furries have had more than three or four fursonas.
 The most popular fursona species include wolves, foxes, dogs, large felines, and dragons.
-Data suggests that there is generally no association between personality traits and different fursona species.
-However, furries report different degrees of personality traits when thinking of themselves in their everyday identity compared with their fan identity.
+There is generally no association between personality traits and different fursona species.
+Furries report different degrees of personality traits when thinking of themselves in their everyday identity compared with their fan identity.
 Some furries identify as partly non-human: 35% say they do not feel 100% human (compared with 7% of non-furries), and 39% say they would be 0% human if they could (compared with 10% of non-furries).

-Inclusion and belongingness are central themes in the furry fandom: compared with members of other fandoms such as anime or fantasy sport, furries are significantly more likely to identify with other members of their fan community.
-On average, half of a furry's friends are also furry themselves.
-Furries rate themselves higher (compared with a comparison community sample of non-furries) on degree of global awareness (knowledge of the world and felt connection to others in the world), global citizenship identification (psychological connection with global citizens), and environmental sustainability.
+Inclusion and belongingness are central themes in the furry fandom: compared with members of other fandoms such as anime or fantasy sports, furries are significantly more likely to identify with other members of their fan community.
+On average, half of a furry's friends are also furries themselves.
+Furries rate themselves higher (compared with a comparison community sample of non-furries) on the degree of global awareness (knowledge of the world and felt connections to others in the world), global citizenship identification (psychological connection with global citizens), and environmental sustainability.